Sunday, April 28, 2024

 I loved the tension of waiting to see who would be first to whip past the checkered flag.

 My brothers and I invented endless games that involved us impersonating our favorite drivers.
-On our swing set, I'd race against them, pumping my tiny legs to make my swing fly as high as it possibly could, and then at the highest point, launching myself out of the seat as they launched themselves out of theirs.
+On our swing set, I'd race them, pumping my tiny legs to make my swing fly as high as it possibly could, and then at the highest point, launching myself out of the seat as they launched themselves out of theirs.
 As we soared through the air, we would each call out our favorite racer's name.
 Mine was always the same.

 Sadly, my hero Jim died in a race accident when I was 9, and that - along with my father's departure from our family - really soured the taste of F1 for me.